 I’ve been reading product management and other business books, articles, blogs, and listening to industry podcasts for years, even before I was a product manager.
 Here is a list of some of my favorites that I’ve found or had shared with me.
 I hope that you will find this ultimate reading list for product managers to be of value to you.

-Have something to ad?
+Have something to add?
 Please leave me a comment at the bottom of this page to suggest additions to this list.

 This list contains general management and product management books.
-Certianly, reading in-depth about product managment is very valuable, but part of what makes a good product manager is to have broad knowledge, which is why I include general management and management books from other industries here.
+Yes, reading in-depth about product management is very valuable.
+Still, part of what makes a good product manager is broad knowledge, which is why I include general management and management books from other industries.

 An interesting read from an insider's account of Apple's creative process during the golden years of Steve Jobs.